 When you are looking for a new dental insurance plan you want to keep flexibility in mind.
 Your own personal situation, both budgetary needs, and dental health needs, should guide your decision making.

-Guardian Direct has three plans to choose from Gold, Silver, and Bronze.
+Guardian Direct has four plans to choose from: Diamond, Achiever, Core, and Starter.
 All of these plans have no waiting period for preventive care, though basic and major coverage plans usually involve a six to 12 month waiting period due to the complexity of the procedures involved.
 Guardian Direct also offers access to over 100,000 dentists.

 What do I do if I don't have dental insurance?